Your Life After Bankruptcy

 Filing for Bankruptcy Will Ruin My Credit Forever

 Perhaps one of the biggest misconceptions about bankruptcy, many struggling

 Americans fail to obtain the help that they need due to embarrassment

 or humiliation.
-Though it is true that bankruptcy will remain on a credit
+Though bankruptcy will indeed remain on a credit score

-score for up to 10 years, this does not mean that your credit score will
+for up to 10 years, this does not mean that your credit score will be

-you can make steps towards recovering your credit score and living life
+you can take steps towards recovering your credit score and living life

 once and for all!